axsh/wakame-vdc/docs/content/usage/windows-machine-images.md

 ```

 To help with doing the above commands, the `build-dir-utils.sh` script
-also generates a `*.install.sh` script that contains the above
+also generates an `*.install.sh` script that contains the above
-commands with the correct parameters for the newly generated image.
+commands with the correct parameter values for the newly generated
-Therefore instead of the four commands above, the following can used
+image.
+Therefore instead of the four commands above, the following
-to register the backup object and machine image:
+can used to register the backup object and machine image:

 ```bash
 bash ./builddirs/automatic-build-2008/final-seed-image/windows2008r2.x86_64.kvm.md.raw.tar.gz.install.sh \